Increasing Appropriate Vaccination: Provider Assessment and Feedback

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Universally recommended vaccinations: provider assessment & feedback (abbreviated). www.thecommunityguide.org/vaccines/universally/providerassessment.html.
+Increasing appropriate vaccination: provider assessment and feedback (abbreviated). www.thecommunityguide.org/vaccines/universally/providerassessment.html.
 Last updated: MM/DD/YYYY.

 Review completed: February 2008